How to Get Rid of Carpet Beetles

 What To Expect When Getting An Inspection

-If you are in the Kansas City area and want to work with us so you can get an inspection done, we can help.
+If you are in the Kansas City, Omaha, or Des Moines area, and want to work with us so you can get an inspection done, we can help.
 Whether you need help getting rid of pests or just want to know what you'll be charged you can contact us.
 We don't require you to clean up or move your furniture around.
 We'll send someone out that will look for problems like termite damage that shows you need pest removal assistance.